Jasoncheung94/url-shortener/README.md

 ## Configuration

 The configuration settings are defined in environment variables, and you can adjust them for your local or production environments.
-Refer to the .env.example file for a template.
+This is currently modified in the env vars of docker-compose otherwise it defaults to env vars in code.

 ## URL Model + DB Schema